25 days Hong Kong Loop

 Day 25 – Hong Kong:

-Check out our included activities for your China tour below:
+Check out our included activities for your China group tour below:

-• Giant Panda Breeding and Research Centre (Chengdu)
+- Visit the Giant Panda Breeding and Research Center (Chengdu)

 There is always a small chance a group member’s ticket may not be sat with the rest of the group on one of the trains.
 Not to worry, in this situation the Adventure Leader will help you switch with a local so that the Dragon Trippers can sit together.